Last updated: May 4, 2026

 Step 1: Form Your Business Entity

-Step 3: Complete the 12-Hour Pesticide Core Training Course
+Step 3: Complete the 12-Hour Pesticide Core Training

-- Pesticide laws and regulations
+- Rhode Island pesticide laws and regulations

 - Pesticide safety and personal protective equipment